 A.Minimum and maximum lot area: seven thousand (7,000) square feet minimum, and ten thousand (10,000) square feet maximum, per single-family dwelling.
 The maximum lot area standard does not apply to single family dwellings existing at the time of subdivision or partition plan approval; and the Planning Commission may approve smaller or larger lots in conformance with subsection B, below.

-Preexisting, legally created lots of record shall be considered to be legally buildable and separately saleable, provided they contain at least five thousand (5,000) square feet; and further provided, that any new structures on such lots meet the required setbacks from the lot lines which will result when these lots of record are separated.
+Preexisting, legally created lots of record shall be considered to be legally buildable and separately saleable, provided they contain at least five thousand (5,000) square feet; and further provided, that any new structures on such lots meet the required setbacks new structures on such lots of record are separated.
 Lot width requirements may be reduced to a minimum of fifty feet, and side yard setbacks reduced to a minimum of five feet for such lots.